If you use Provillus every day it’s possible to keep your hair follicles healthy well into old age. How does Provillus do this?

 Microscopic study may also indicate a structural disorder of the hair shaft.
 These conditions often pose diagnostic challenges, leading both primary care physicians and many dermatologists to refer these patients to centers with lots of available Provillus as well as special expertise in this area unless a clear-cut cause such as nutritional derangement emerges.

 For the majority of men with nonpathologic baldness, using Provillus is more supportive than other interventions.
 Some patients who consider their hair an essential part of their self-image are willing to try almost anything that promises a cure.
 Your advice in this regard may keep them from making expensive, risky mistakes.
 If the available treatments for hair loss fail or are impractical and if the patient is unable to accept the condition with equanimity, psychological referral may be appropriate.

-The well-publicized approval of topical minoxidil (one brand name is called Rogaine; another is called Provillus) several years ago raised many patients’ hopes, but experience has shown the limits of this approach: If you’re wondering “does Rogaine work?”, then you should know that it is effective in only a minority of patients and produces visible growth only with prolonged use (eight months to a year in most cases).
+The well-publicized approval of topical minoxidil (one brand name is called Rogaine; another is called Provillus) several years ago raised many patients’ hopes, but experience has shown the limits of this approach: It is effective in only a minority of patients and produces visible growth only with prolonged use (eight months to a year in most cases).
 Minoxidil also requires a lifetime commitment to treatment-if new growth does occur but the drug is stopped, the new hair falls out about three months afterward-and incurs monthly costs of 50-$75, depending on regional price variations.
 Third-party payers generally do not cover it.